 Jordan Humphreys offers a Marxist explanation of Indigenous oppression today.

 Jordan Humphreys excavates the history of the early workers' movement and finds substantial evidence for Aboriginal involvement in the famous shearers' strikes and that the AWU made real efforts to support their struggles.

 Jordan Humphreys uncovers the forgotten history of the early Communist Party's role in the fight for Indigenous rights.

 Jordan Humphreys reviews a book that critiques privilege theory politics and polemicises against those on the left who counterpose the rights of Indigenous people to those of migrants.

-Jordan Humphreys examines the political implications of the expansion of an Indigenous middle and capitalist class.
+Jordan Humphreys examines the political implications of the recent expansion of the Indigenous middle and capitalist classes.